SAP-samples/low-code-applications/exercises/rap/exercises/ex2/README.md

 Now that you've...
 - created an ABAP package,
-- created a database table and fill it with demo data,
+- created a database table and filled it with demo data,
 - created a transactional UI service,
-- published a local service point, and started the _Fiori elements App Preview_ in ADT,
+- published a local service point, and started the _Fiori elements App Preview_ in ADT.

 You can continue with the next exercise - **[Exercise 3: Adapt the data model](../ex3/README.md)**.